abhishekpatilbtc/project/Project Initiation.md

 - The information should be presented easy to read UI

 Breakdown of Tasks:
 - Build User Interface in HTML & CSS.
+It will have two pages:
+    - First Page: Form & Search Button: Alla
-It will have two pages where 1.
-Form 2.
-Stock & Article Info - Jaden and Alla
+    - Second Page: Stock & Article sections - Jaden
-- Test API calls, read JSON and select the data for the project - Alla
+- Test API calls, read JSON and select the data for the project - Alla to give suggestion to Jaden for second page
 - Build JavaScript for DOM manipulation - Abhishek
+- Once MVP is ready, we all will do the testing and work on each other's part to improve the product.